Commercial Vehicle Group, Inc. (CVGI) CEO Patrick Miller on Q4 2019 Results - Earnings Call Transcript

 As a reminder, demand for our construction equipment products is driven by the level of large-scale infrastructure development projects such as highways, dams, hospitals, airports and industrial development as well as mining, forestry and commodities industries around the world.
 We estimate the construction market we serve in North America, Asia and Europe may decline 10% to 15%.

-As we have stated previously, when the market contraction occurs rapidly as we experienced in the fourth quarter of 2019, it creates challenges flexing our workforce.
+As we have stated previously, when the market contraction occurs rapidly as we experienced in the fourth quarter of 2019, it creates challenges in flexing our workforce.
 In the short-term, the OEMs take out days and weeks instead of adjusting build rates, which minimizes our ability to match our costs with the volume.
 As the customers actually adjust their rates, which they are attempting to do now, we are better able to align our variable costs.

-Additionally, we took proactive steps to adjust the fixed costs also to lower production levels.
+Additionally, we took proactive steps to adjust the fixed costs also to the lower production levels.
 These measures included cost reduction and restructuring actions that we believe should not impede the company's ability to ramp back up as demand returns.
 The restructuring initiatives were primarily headcount reductions at a corporate level as well as within each segment.

 In addition, we identified areas of further cost containment associated with transferring and consolidating production allowing the subsequent closure of two facilities.
 Both of these closures are the result of improved productivity and floor space utilization which is allowing us to combine facilities and achieve comparable levels of production.